123sites/react-portfolio/README.md

 ## Credits & Questions 👈

-For this Challenge, I utilized code from the 20-PWA React Bootcamp folder and I reached-out to get help from a tutor, if I needed help.
+For this Challenge, I utilized code from the 20-React Bootcamp folder and I reached-out to get help from a tutor, if I needed help.

 ## License 📝